-The most relevant local data for informing Bike Share, particularly as regards equalities impacts, is that which has been gathered by the council's Market Research team and its e-scooter operator (Voi) throughout the course of the e-scooter trial.
-The most recent PCC survey can be accessed here: https://yourcityyoursay.portsmouth.gov.uk/e-scooter-rental-trial-opinion-survey-wave-three-findings/
+The most relevant local data for informing the Bike Share launch, particularly as regards equalities impacts, is that which has been gathered by the council's Market Research team and its e-scooter operator (Voi) throughout the course of the e-scooter trial.
+The most recent PCC survey can be accessed here: https://yourcityyoursay.portsmouth.gov.uk/e-scooter-rental-trial-opinion-survey-wave-four-findings/ The Bike Share scheme is only available (i.e., docks located) citywide from summer 2023, so there is not much local data yet, but this dataset will become more insightful in the next 6-12 months.